Maybe Accepting Guests

 I also host the weekly CS Philadelphia meet up.
 Wednesday evenings in Center City.
 Anyone that comes to Philadelphia should try to attend to have a good time =).

 Unfortunately, because I get anywhere between 4-10 requests per day for any time period, I cannot always host.
-If I'm free and open to hosting, I fill it with a guest.
-Last minute requests are OK but likely I wont be able to host, as numerous people already requested the same dates before you.
-Also, when I fill everyday with couchsurfers, I lose time for my own hobbies, friends, family, and personal health.
-So also, sometimes I have to take some days to not have any guests.
+Also, my work schedule has gotten fairly busy so If I'm free and open to hosting, I fill it with a guest, but they have to be less frequent than previously.
+Last minute requests are OK but more than likely I wont be able to host, as numerous people may have already requested the same dates before you.
+Also, when I fill my free days with couchsurfers, I lose time for my own hobbies, friends, family, and personal health.
+So sometimes, I have to take some days to not have any guests.
 Please respect when I don't host.
 Others may be OK to, but I won't find you a host for you, and I won't reconsider if you start begging or bargaining.

 I have been able to surf on a couch for the first time in Miami!
 Then I used couchsurfing in Europe a few times.
 I have been fairly active in meeting with travelers who come into New York City or Philadelphia or Princeton, and some of my greatest friends are the local Philadelphia couchsurfers.
-I also claim some of my former couchsurfering peers as some of my best friends.
+I also claim some of my former couchsurfing peers as some of my best friends.
 Currently, I'm thrilled to be able to host people in Philadelphia after moving into the city!
 Please note however that while I try to accommodate people here as best as I can, to have constant guests is exhausting no matter how involved (or uninvolved) I am with their visit.
-As well, I appreciate having understanding non-CS roommates.
-So while I try to host constantly, I need time to be able to get my own work, projects, and personal life sorted, and not putting too much strain on my roommates.
+As well, I currently have my nonCS partner living with me.
+So while I try to host constantly, I need time to be able to get my own work, projects, and personal life sorted, and not putting too much strain on my partner.
 There will be times I choose not to host anybody, but I do love being an active part of CS!

 January 2013 Jason (Miami)